echosoar/selecto/GUIDE.md

    - Leave empty to match all text

    **Parameters:**
-   - For search, translate, etc., configure URL template
+   - “Open Link”: Configure a URL template using `{text}` as placeholder
-   - Use `{text}` as placeholder, will be replaced with selected text
+   - “Run Script”: Write shell scripts directly; `{text}` and `SELECTO_TEXT` provide the selected text
    - Example: `https://www.google.com/search?q={text}`

 #### Default Actions

-The app comes with three default actions:
+The app ships with one default action:

-1. **Copy**
+1. **Open Google Search**
-   - Copy selected text to clipboard

-2. **Search**
-   - Search selected text with Google

-3. **Translate**
-   - Translate selected text with Google Translate
+   - Launches a browser search using the selected text

 ### Advanced Configuration

-#### Custom Search Engines
+#### Custom Link Templates

-Edit the "Search" action in settings and modify the URL template:
+Edit an “Open Link” action in settings and modify the URL template:

 - **Google**: `https://www.google.com/search?q={text}`
 - **Bing**: `https://www.bing.com/search?q={text}`
 - **DuckDuckGo**: `https://duckduckgo.com/?q={text}`
 - **Baidu**: `https://www.baidu.com/s?wd={text}`

+#### Script Tips

+- The environment variable `SELECTO_TEXT` always contains the selected text
+- The `{text}` placeholder is replaced with a shell-escaped version before execution
+- Your script receives the selected text as the first argument (`$1`)
+- Ensure external binaries used in the script are available on the system `PATH`

 #### Regular Expression Examples